Accreditation Standards and Processes

 Standard 6 International Students: No major changes to these requirements (previously outlined in section 3.7 of the Manual).

-This Guide will be released in February 2017 and will be designed assist Universities applying for accreditation in submitting sufficient evidence for meeting the Standards.
+This Guide will be released in the first half of 2017 and will be designed assist Universities applying for accreditation in submitting sufficient evidence for meeting the Standards.
 Universities may use their discretion to select alternate or additional pieces of evidence for submission as part of the accreditation process.

 The Processes for Accreditation of Dietetics Education Programs outlines the processes for the accreditation application stages, the Non-Domestic Placement Site Approval Process, a decisions review procedure, the rights of termination and withdrawal of an Accreditation Status, and the timing and procedural requirements for both the DAA and the University.